HPC-AI-Team/deepmd-kit/README_for_fugaku.md

 # If you use a preprocessed model, this environment variable is required.
 Otherwise, comment out this line.
 export HAVE_PREPROCESSED=1
 # The number of threads used by each process.
-# The product of A and B should be 48.
+# The product of max-proc-per-node and DEEPMD_NUM_THREADS should be 48.
 16x3 is a recommended configuration.
 export DEEPMD_NUM_THREADS=3

 # Running lammps uses 1 node, 16 processes, and each process has 3 threads.